 National Brain Tumor Society hosted the inaugural Advancing Research to Therapies (ART) for Brain Tumors Conference in Washington, D.C. during Brain Tumor Awareness Month in May, 2013.
-The ART Conference brought together more than 100 leading experts from academic research labs, government agencies, biotech and pharmaceutical companies, and venture capital firms to increase communication and collaboration, as well as discuss licensing and investment criteria for new drug candidates to speed the discovery of new treatments for brain tumor patients.
+The ART Conference brought together more than 100 leading experts from academic research labs, government agencies, biotech and pharmaceutical companies, and venture capital firms to discuss faster commercialization of potential brain tumor treatments. to increase communication and collaboration, as well as discuss licensing and investment criteria for new drug candidates to speed the discovery of new treatments for brain tumor patients.

 Sponsored by Morgan, Lewis & Bockius LLP and BioHealth Innovation, the Conference engaged attendees in a discussion surrounding the issues and criteria for advancing discoveries from academic labs, through the commercialization process, and into the hands of clinicians and patients.
 Specifically, audience and panelists sought to better understand why more treatments for brain tumors aren’t available despite recent gains in research.